bhavinidata/Weather-Analysis/README.md

     * The table must be a bootstrap table component.
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

-The website must, at the top of every page, have a navigation menu that:
+The website has a navigation menu that:

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
 * Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 * Is responsive (using media queries).
 The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

-Finally, deploy the website to GitHub pages.
+Finally, the website to GitHub pages. https://bhavinidata.github.io/Web-Design-Challenge/

 ### Screenshots